 On Friday, April 3, the Centers for Disease Control and Prevention (CDC) released recommendations regarding the use of cloth face coverings.
-While these measures are optional, they may help reduce the spread of the virus.
-They are not intended to replace social distancing and hand washing recommendations which people must continue to use to protect themselves.
+Face Masks, when worn properly, may help reduce the spread of the virus.
+They are not intended to replace physical distancing and hand washing recommendations which people must continue to use to protect themselves.

 People wearing masks should not feel a false sense of security and should continue to follow all other recommended precautions.
 The masks should be worn to help protect others.
 Finally, it is important to understand that these recommendations do not allow for someone to go out in public if they are having COVID-19-type symptoms.
 Individuals with symptoms should continue to isolate at home, but they may consider using a homemade mask when leaving to get medical care if a homemade mask is all they have.

 How to Wash Cloth Face Coverings

 Cloth face coverings should be washed after each use.
 It is important to always remove face coverings correctly and wash your hands after handling or touching a used face covering.

 - You can include your face covering with your regular laundry.

 - Use regular laundry detergent and the warmest appropriate water setting for the cloth used to make the face covering